Your basket is currently empty!

 Cognitive decline, a widespread and often concerning issue, refers to the gradual reduction in cognitive abilities such as memory and thinking skills, which could significantly impact an individual’s quality of life.

-This deterioration can be attributed to various cognitive decline triggers such as ageing, neurodegenerative disorders like Alzheimer’s disease or dementia, stroke, traumatic brain injury and lifestyle factors including chronic stress, poor and lack of physical activity.
+This deterioration can be attributed to various cognitive decline triggers such as ageing, neurodegenerative disorders like Alzheimer’s disease or dementia, stroke, traumatic brain injury and lifestyle factors including chronic stress, poor nutrition and lack of physical activity.

 Recognising early detection methods for cognitive decline is crucial in mitigating its impact.